Bellarmine Knights: Basketball

 Men's basketball has been a part of Bellarmine's athletic department since the school's founding in 1950.
 That same year student Ted Wade became the first black player on an integrated college basketball team in Kentucky.
 The basketball program has been coached by 11 different men and is currently headed by Louisville native Scott Davenport.
 Davenport is one of two Bellarmine coaches who have also guided teams to Kentucky's high school championship, both doing so with Louisville schools.
 He did it in 1988 at Ballard High.
 The other coach who moved up to the college level was Joe Reibel, who won with St. Xavier High in 1962.
 Reibel is Bellarmine's winningest coach with a record of 346–277.
 A unique Bellarmine coach was Bob Valvano.
 Valvano is an ESPN personality and was a member of Mensa, an international organization for only the brightest two percent of people on Earth.
 Arguably the most famous Bellarmine coach was Alex Groza, the Fabulous Five (Kentucky Wildcats) great at the University of Kentucky.
 Groza was an All-American, Gold Medal winner in the 1948 London Olympics and first team NBA.

 In its history, the Knights have won five GLVC men's basketball titles and four NCAA Midwest Regional titles.
 On March 26, 2011, the Knights won its first NCAA Division II National Championship, led by guards Jeremy Kendle and Braydon Hobbs.
-The Knights defeated BYU–Hawaii for the title, 71-68.
+The Knights defeated BYU–Hawaii for the title, 71–68.
 The championship game aired on national television on the CBS network.
-An estimated 2,906 fans were in attendance for the championship game.
-Most of which were Bellarmine fans that had made the 900 mi trip from Louisville to watch the Knights compete in the championship held in Springfield, Massachusetts at the MassMutual Center.
+An estimated 2,906 fans were in attendance for the championship game, most of which were Bellarmine fans who made the 900 mi trip from Louisville to watch the Knights compete in the championship held in Springfield, Massachusetts at the MassMutual Center.